craigmcn/craigmcn.github.io/_posts/2006/2006-12-29-big-crackers-chair-of-density-uhh-destiny.md

 tags:
   - furniture
 ---
-So, for those of you unfamiliar with my furniture, I own a <a href="https://dv8b8dkxht4vb.cloudfront.net/img/chair_after.jpg" rel="lightbox">Chair of Destiny</a>.
+So, for those of you unfamiliar with my furniture, I own a <a href="https://dv8b8dkxht4vb.cloudfront.net/img/chair_after.jpg" data-fslightbox="lightbox">Chair of Destiny</a>.
 Let me tell you the story &#8230;

 The year was [1994](http://en.wikipedia.org/wiki/1994): [Friends](http://www2.warnerbros.com/friendstv/index.html) premiered on [NBC](http://www.nbc.com/); the [Channel Tunnel](http://www.eurotunnel.com/ukcp3main) opened; and [Netscape Navigator](http://en.wikipedia.org/wiki/Netscape_Navigator) 1.0 was released.
 Big Cracker was in Saskamatoon, living with a roommate (Yateser) while attending university.
 Cracker and Yateser needed a second couch, so that each of us had somewhere to nap.
 The university had a bulletin board system running on the [VAX/VMS](http://en.wikipedia.org/wiki/VAX) server, and, lo and behold, someone was advertising a couch and chair set for $50.
 I bought the couch and chair and Yateser and I loaded them into the back of his truck and brought them home.